American Airlines: Previous CEOs

-Customer Service
+Customer service

 American, both before and after the merger with US Airways, has consistently performed poorly in rankings.
-The Wall Street Journal's annual airline rankings have ranked American as the worst or second-worst U.S. carrier for ten of the past twelve years, and in the bottom three of U.S. Airlines for at least the past twelve years.
+The Wall Street Journals annual airline rankings have ranked American as the worst or second-worst U.S. carrier for ten of the past twelve years, and in the bottom three of U.S. airlines for at least the past twelve years.
 The airline has persistently performed poorly in the areas of losing checked luggage and bumping passengers due to oversold flights.

 Worker relations

 The main representatives of key groups of employees are: